Highlights of the Program

 • EU hydrogen rules and production-versus-import strategies shaping future infrastructure priorities across transport, storage, and industry

-• Hydrogen import, conversion and pipeline projects aiding German industry shaping Europe’s evolving ammonia-to-hydrogen infrastructure
+• Hydrogen import, conversion, and pipeline projects aiding the German industry in shaping Europe’s evolving ammonia-to-hydrogen infrastructure

 | TBP World Vision Project | Moderator